gzk6332987/1080_project/README.md

 ### Mistake Question
 We use sqlite to log students failed problems, when student failed to answer same mistake question, `mistake_count` (a variable in database) will be added, when student successfully answer the correct answer, `mistake_count` will be deducted, and the program will show the same problem for several times until `mistake_count` reduce to zero

+### Database
+We use sqlite3 to store student information and mistake question information.
+In Python side, we use `sqlite3` module to

 ### GUI
 We use PyQt5 as our program GUI engine, we use PyQt Designer app to design the GUI, use PyQt5 `.connect()` method connect GUI behavior and logic process.